American Norwegian: Gender

 In Norwegian, grammatical gender is opaque, meaning a word's gender is not immediately obvious based on meaning or phonetics.
 Children, thus, often overgeneralise masculine gender.
 This same effect can be observed in heritage speakers.
-This overgeneralisation is far less common when words are used in their definite form.
-Similarly, overgeneralisation is seen more in prenominal possession compared to postnominal possession.
+This overgeneralization is far less common when words are used in their definite form.
+Similarly, overgeneralization is seen more in prenominal possession compared to postnominal possession.